juancclcarvalho/dalmax-framework-deep-active-learning-python/README.md

 - `epochs`: Number of epochs.
 - `mult_gpu`: Use multiple GPUs.
 Optional.
 If `True`, the model is trained with multiple GPUs.
 If not informed, the model is trained with a single GPU.
 - `use_gpu`: Use GPU.
 Optional.
 If `0`, the model is trained first with the CPU.
 If `1`, the model is trained with the second GPU.
 If not informed, the model is trained with the first GPU.
+- `seed`: Seed for random number generation.
+Optional.
+If not informed, the seed is randomly generated.

 ### Testing Deep Learning Models
 To test the models, run the following command: